MSHSL State Debate Tournament

 Evidence Issues:

 - Evidence ethics in PF are atrocious.
-Cut cards is the only way to present evidence in my opinion.
-At the very least, read direct quotes.
-Paraphrasing is bad.
-I'm almost always going to vote for paraphrasing bad if it's an argument that's made in the round.
+Cut cards are the only way to present evidence in my opinion.

 - Evidence exchanges take way too long.
 Send full speech docs in the email chain before the speech begins.
-For some reason, me writing this in my paradigm has resulted in teams sending their docs to me privately, which is not the point.
-I want everyone sending everything in this email chain so that everyone can check the quality of evidence, and so that we don’t waste time requesting individual cards.
+I want everyone sending everything in this email chain so that everyone can check the quality of evidence, and so that you don’t waste time requesting individual cards.

-- Your cases should be sent to the email chain in the form of a Word Doc with exactly what you said in the debate.
+- Evidence should be sent in the form of a Word Doc/PDF/uneditable document with all the evidence you read in the debate.

 - The only evidence that counts in the round is evidence you cite in your speech using the author’s last name and date.
 You cannot read an analytic in a speech then provide evidence for it later.

-- Evidence comparison is super underutilized in PF - I'd love to hear more of it.
+- Evidence comparison is super underutilized - I'd love to hear more of it.

 - My threshold for voting on arguments that rely on paraphrased/power-tagged evidence is very high.
 I will always prefer to vote for teams with well cut, quality evidence.